-For us to be able to assess your potential, ambition and skills we need to see different sides of what you do.
+For us to be able to assess your motivation, potential, ambition and skills we need to see different sides of what you do.
 If you show work samples containing only the expression you like best, or the interest you spend most time on, it may be difficult for us to assess your application.
-Keep in mind that a certain width in your application helps us to get an idea of your sense of colour and form, vision, and ability to communicate your ideas.
+Keep in mind that a certain width in your application helps us to get an idea of your sense of color and form, vision, and ability to communicate your ideas.
 One of the reasons that we are helped seeing the applicant’s work with mandatory assignments is that we get a glimpse of how the applicant see things, think and work within a given framework.

 You choose which material you want to draw in – pencil, ink, charcoal or chalk.
 Painting materials could be for example oil, acrylic, gouache, watercolor, pastel chalk or spray paint.

-The purpose of this exercise is to show how you draw a part of reality by using your vision (not a fantasy picture, do not take a photo, do not draw with the computer).
+Draw with a pencil on slightly larger sheets of paper, such as A3.
+The purpose of the task is to show you how to draw a part of reality by using your sight (not a fantasy image, do not draw from a photo and do not draw in the computer or on a tablet).

 General Art, Crafts and Design